tomstorms/projects-imperium-api/README.md

 # Projects / Imperium - API

-A RESTful API that connects to MongoDB to serve the Imperium project.
+A GraphQL API that connects to MongoDB to serve the Imperium project.

 ## API